marko1597/Blogness2.0/Blog.Admin/Blog.Admin.Web/Scripts/bower_components/bootstrap-material-design/README.md

 # Plugins

-Material Design for Bootstrap comes with styling support for various external scripts.
-At the moment only two scripts are supported but others will come:
+Material Design for Bootstrap comes with styling support for various external scripts:

 ### SnackbarJS